techidaily/site-facebook/source/_posts/narrating-visuals-auto-captioning-for-instagram-and-fb.md

 ![Editing Description of Facebook Photo Album](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/05/editing-description-of-facebook-photo-album.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/qbuund2HKOQ?si=NaGHqIrx8hSL7gWV" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

  It's a simple way to add a caption to multiple photos on Facebook as you upload them.
 Then, you can give each photo its own caption, if you want to share extra details with viewers.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/nlwr9LjJ-ng?si=I6UNAtfBkY2FTceu" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## 2\.
 Use Social Media Management Applications to Automatically Share Photos With Captions